Linear and nonlinear parabolic forward-backward problems: Introduction

 \subsection{Motivation from recirculation problems in fluid mechanics}

 Our original motivation stems from fluid mechanics.
-Indeed, the stationary Prandtl equation, which describes the behavior of a fluid with small viscosity in the vicinity of a wall, reads \be \ee where $u_E(x)$ (resp.\ $p_E(x)$) is the trace of an outer Euler flow (resp.\ pressure) on the wall, and satisfies $u_E \d_x u_E = - \d_x p_E$.
+Indeed, the stationary Prandtl equation \eqref{Prandtl-small-domain} describes the behavior of a fluid with small viscosity in the vicinity of a wall.
+The pressure $p(x)$ is the trace of the pressure of an outer Euler flow.
+This equation is usually set in a 2d domain of the form $I\times (0, + \infty)$, where $I\subset \R$ is an interval, and $y=0$ is the solid wall.
+The equation is endowed with the boundary conditions $u=v=0$ on $y=0$, and $\lim_{y\to \infty } u(x,y)= u_E(x)$, where $u_E(x)$ is the trace of the outer Euler flow on the wall, and satisfies $u_E \p_x u_E = - \p_x p$.

-As long as $u$ remains positive, \eqref{Prandtl} can be seen as a nonlocal, nonlinear diffusion type equation, the variable $x$ being the evolution variable.
-Using this point of view, Oleinik (see e.g.\ \cite[Theorem 2.1.1]{MR1697762}) proved the local well-posedness of a solution to \eqref{Prandtl} when the equation \eqref{Prandtl} is supplemented with a boundary data $u_{|x=0}=u_0$, where $u_0(y)>0$ for $y>0$ and such that $u_0'(0)>0$.
-Let us mention that such positive solutions exist globally when $ \d_x p_E\leq 0$, but are only local when $\d_x p_E>0$.
-More precisely, when $\d_x p_E=1$ for instance, for a large class of boundary data $u_0$, there exists $x^*>0$ such that $\lim_{x\to x^*} u_y(x,0)=0$.
+As long as $u$ remains positive, \eqref{Prandtl-small-domain} can be seen as a nonlocal, nonlinear diffusion type equation, the variable $x$ being the evolution variable.
+Using this point of view, Oleinik (see e.g.\ \cite[Theorem 2.1.1]{MR1697762}) proved the local well-posedness of a solution to \eqref{Prandtl-small-domain} when the equation \eqref{Prandtl-small-domain} is supplemented with a boundary data $u_{|x=0}=u_0$, such that $u_0(y)>0$ for $y>0$ and $u_0'(0)>0$.
+Let us mention that such positive solutions exist globally when $ \p_x p\leq 0$, but are only local when $\p_x p>0$.
+More precisely, when $\p_x p=1$ for instance, for a large class of boundary data $u_0$, there exists $x^*>0$ such that $\lim_{x\to x^*} u_y(x,0)=0$.
 Furthermore, the solution may develop a singularity at $x=x^*$, known as Goldstein singularity.
 The point $x^*$ is called the separation point: intuitively, if the solution to Prandtl exists beyond $x^*$, then it must have a negative sign close to the boundary (and therefore change sign).
-We refer to the seminal works of \cite{Goldstein} and Stewartson \cite{Stewartson} for formal computations on this problem.
+We refer to the seminal works of Goldstein \cite{Goldstein} and Stewartson \cite{Stewartson} for formal computations on this problem.
 A first mathematical statement describing separation was given by Weinan E in \cite{E-2000} in a joint work with Luis Cafarelli, but the complete proof was never published.
 The first author and Nader Masmoudi then gave a complete description of the formation of the Goldstein singularity \cite{DM}.
-The recent work \cite{Shen-Wang-Zhang} indicates that this singularity holds for a large class of initial data.
+The work \cite{Shen-Wang-Zhang} indicates that this singularity holds for a large class of initial data.

 Because of this singularity, it is actually unclear that the Prandtl system is a relevant physical model in the vicinity of the separation point $x^*$, because the normal velocity $v$ becomes unbounded at $x=x^*$.
 Consequently, more refined models, such as the triple deck system (see \cite{Lagree} for a presentation of this model, and \cite{IyerVicol,GVDietert} for a recent mathematical analysis of its time-dependent version), were designed specifically to replace the Prandtl system with a more intricate boundary layer model in the vicinity of the separation point.
 However, beyond the separation point, i.e.\ for $x>x^*$, it is expected that the Prandtl system becomes valid again, but with a changing sign solution.